veeneck/ColwichHSO/content/redesign/volunteer.md

 subtitle: Calling All Volunteers
 shoutout: Thank you!
 We couldn't do it without your help 🤚🏽
 overview: Colwich HSO welcomes over 100 volunteers each year.
 We couldn't do it with out your help, so please see if you have time for anything below.
-ctatext: Fill Out The Volunteer Form
+ctatext: Fill Out The Membership Form
-ctalink: /forms/volunteer/
+ctalink: /membership
 ctaicon: volunteer
 modules:
 - modules/common/volunteer.md